Italy's president sharply rebukes Elon Musk over comments on X about migration court rulings

 But as a result of the Rome court decisions, no migrant has yet been processed in the Albanian centers, which are budgeted to cost Italy 670 million euros ($730 million) over five years to build and operate.

-The Italian opposition says the money could be much better spent on reinforcing Italian-operated migrant processing centers, while human rights groups say the outsourcing of aslyum processing contravenes international law.
+Italy's opposition says the money could be much better spent on reinforcing Italian-operated migrant processing centers, while human rights groups say the outsourcing of asylum processing contravenes international law.

-The centers opened in October after a months-long delay because crumbling soil at one center needed to be repaired.
-They are run by Italy and are under Italian jurisdiction, while Albanian guards provide external security.
+The centers opened in October after a months-long delay, because crumbling soil at one of the facilities needed to be repaired.
+They are run by Italy and are under the country's jurisdiction, while Albanian guards provide external security.